~ Eternity probably does not exist. “Eternal” things are not eternal. There is no ‘forever.’

-(I would imagine this is how many kids, or even adults, might imagine an afterlife as — a giant party of our spirit-selves in the clouds.
+(I would imagine this is how many kids, or even adults, might imagine Heaven, or any afterlife as — a giant forever party of our winged spirit-selves in the clouds.
 Who knows!
 The Good Book(s) doubtless leave it vague and open to interpretation for a reason.)

 It was strange to envision such a concrete image, and stranger still that it has stuck for all these years as a foundational and observable mental pillar to my understanding of time and its passage.
 Below, I have attempted to sketch out exactly how this visualization appears in my mind.

-And so, in my nightly reveries of eternity and of an afterlife within it, I would attempt to imagine a boundless arrow into the future — going out further and further into … something… way, way out there.
 I would necessarily try to envision a neverending horizon, one that I would be continually walking towards.
-As I make my way in the afterlife, doing whatever, I have in the back of my mind this movement towards the horizon.
+As I make my way in this afterlife, doing whatever, I have in the back of my mind this movement towards the horizon.
 Somehow my movement towards it — even without making one iota of real progress towards reaching it (because of eternity yo) — resolutely marks my position in this place, providing for me a necessary reference point to continually build my sense of time and self around. i.e. Time is still passing, it just doesn’t ever end.

-And in this fantasy, I am always focused, happy, looking forward to spending all of my endless time however I want, doing whatever I want forever; it is all just awesome, plainly and simply, and understandably so.
-This was all incredibly satisfying for me to think about.
+And in this fantasy, I am always focused, happy, looking forward to spending all of my endless time however I want, doing whatever I want forever.
+Flying and singing and … f*cking?
+It is all just awesome, plainly and simply, and understandably so.
+It’s fucking Heaven!
+Obviously, this was all incredibly satisfying for me to think about.
 To know at the end of all this mortal chaos and uncertainty, there was this happy horizon waiting for me.
-All I had to do was be a good boy. 🙂
+All I had to do was be a good boy 🙂

 Because there was no horizon / there was no end to look upon, no ending to envisage.